 Studio Kamppari provides design consulting and architectural services for new construction and renovations.
 Our residential experience spans the range from log cabins to family estates.
 Studio Kamppari was founded in Oxford in 2013, and is currently based in Seattle.

 Sini is an architect.
-She was born in Finland and has lived most of her life in the United States.
-Now she lives in London, England.
+Originally from Finland, she has also lived in the US, England, and China.
 Her multinational background provides inspiration for her work.
 She skillfully maneuvers the design process to create unexpected and beautiful spaces.

-Studio Kamppari was established in 2013.
-The studio provides design consulting and architectural services.
 Sini's professional experience was cultivated at Olson Kundig, Miller Hull, and Cary Bernstein Architects.
-She has worked on residential, academic, commercial, and government projects in North America, Europe, and Asia.
-Her experience spans the range from summer cottages to government complexes.
+She has worked on residential, academic, commercial, and government projects in the US, Europe, and Asia.

 Sini has a Bachelor's degree in architecture from MIT and a Master of Architecture degree from Yale.

 Lead designer and project manager for 600 square foot vacation residence located on a remote site.
 Provided client with full design services: programming, site planning, building design, interior design, and construction administration.
 Developed a scheme that combines traditional forms and materials with contemporary systems and details to create a new twist on the log cabin.